cmeraki/indri/README.md

 1. Download already prepared token data from huggingface. uses 100GB of disk space.
 Downloads 50GB and untar takes 1 hour.

 2. Train a model using downloaded tokens.

 ### Inference
-Downloads pretrained models and runs inference on them. size can be one of 30m or 125m
+Downloads pretrained models and runs inference on them.

 ```
 python -m tts.infer --size 125m --text 'mary had a little lamb <comma> and she was white as snow'